ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 The CPU delivers all exceptions, whether synchronous faults or asynchronous interrupts, to a set of hardware defined vectors.
 Depending on the architecture, these may be implemented in a number of different ways.

 With such a wide variety of hardware approaches, it is not possible to provide a generic mechanism for the substitution of exception vectors directly.
-Therefore, eCOS translates all of these mechanisms in to a common approach that can be used by portable code on all platforms.
+Therefore, eCos translates all of these mechanisms in to a common approach that can be used by portable code on all platforms.

 > On MIPS, most exceptions and all interrupts are vectored to a single address at either 0x80000000 or 0xBFC00180.
 Software is responsible for reading the exception code from the CPU cause register to discover its true source.
 One of the exception codes in the cause register indicates an external interrupt.
 Additional bits in the cause register provide a first-level decode for the interrupt source, one of which represents an architecture defined timer.